-f) Shares Sale and Purchase Agreement between M1 Petroleum Limited and Calabar Power Limited
+b) Shares Sale and Purchase Agreement between M1 Petroleum Limited and Calabar Power Limited

 M1 Petroleum Limited ("Seller") signed a Share Sale and Purchase Agreement ("SSPA") with Calabar Power Limited ("Buyer") on 29 June 2020 in respect of its entire 17,614,649 common shares (representing 2.22% of the issued share capital) of Oando E&P Holdings Limited ("Oando E&P").
 In consideration of the assignment, transfer and sale of the common shares, the Buyer agrees to pay or cause to be paid to the Seller \$30 million, representing a transfer price of \$1.70 per sale share, net of any tax and any other fees and expenses incurred or payable under or in connection with the transaction.
-The Buyer agrees to pay the Seller in four instalments: (a) \$5 million payable on or prior to 31 July 2020; (b) \$3 million payable on or prior to 31 July 2022.
-Oando PLC has paid \$10 million to M1 Petroleum Limited under the Agreement as of 31 December 2021.
+The Buyer agrees to pay the Seller in four instalments: (a) \$5 million payable on or prior to 31 July 2020; (b) \$3 million payable on or prior to 31 July 2022; (b) \$1 million to M1 Petroleum Limited under the Agreement as of 31 December 2021 and \$5 million converted to shares in Q4 2020.